Including registry of guidelines in development.

 The GIN international guideline library and registry of guidelines in development, powered by EBSCO, contains guidelines from across the globe in many languages, both published and in development.
 We aim, with the help of our organisational members, to keep this information as up to date as possible.

-The library is free to access and can be accessed via the link below
+The library is free to access and can be accessed here.

 Member organisations can upload their library and edit their guideline entries via their identified moderators.
-‘How to guides’ are shown below.
+Information on how do this can be found in the guides below:

 To minimise duplication of effort and encourage transparency, we are particularly keen to expand the registry of guidelines in development.
 Non-member organisations are encouraged to register their guidelines in development.
 Please email firstname.lastname@example.org for further details.